How to dry aerogels without cracks.

 Use supercritical fluid to dry your aerogels.

-Supercritical fluids exhibit much lower surface tension both at the interface to liquids and to the interface at gases.
+Like gases, supercritical fluids exhibit no surface tension.
 It is this property that allows for the aerogel to be dried without destruction.

-- Liquid CO2displacement of an organic solvent with subsequent supercritical CO2venting
+1. Liquid CO2 displacement of an organic solvent (usually ethanol) with subsequent supercritical CO2 venting (Hunt process*)

-- Supercritical CO2extraction of an organic solvent at low temperatures
+2. Supercritical CO2 extraction of an organic solvent at low temperatures

 Aerogels are highly porous materials with large internal surface area and large pore volumes.
-Their densities are as low as 3 kg/m3 and have porosities as high as 99.9%.
-This makes them excellent thermal insulators.
-Immersed in a solvent, usually, ethanol, the formation of this highly porous structure is by sol-gel chemistry.
+Their densities can be as low as 3 kg/m3 and have porosities as high as 99.9%.
+This makes them excellent thermal, electrical, and acoustic insulators.
+A gel is normally produced in a liquid requiring specialty drying.

 High-temperature conversion of a liquid organic solvent to the supercritical state with subsequent venting

-With this method, the liquid organic solvent (eg. Ethanol) is heated above its critical temperature of 243°C. The solvent is pressurized above its critical pressure and then released to atmosphere while maintaining an elevated temperature.
+With this method, the liquid organic solvent (e.g. ethanol) is heated and pressurized above its critical point (243°C, 74 BAR).
+The ethanol is then released to atmosphere while maintaining an elevated temperature.
+If this method is used, appropriate measures need to be taken to ensure safety in dealing with flammable compounds.

 Liquid CO2 displacement of an organic solvent with subsequent supercritical CO2 venting

-With this more popular method, the ethanol is displaced with liquid CO2.
-The solution is pressurized above 73 atm and heated to above 31°C (supercritical point for CO2).
+Developed in the 1980s, in this method, the ethanol is first displaced with liquid CO2.
+The CO2 is pressurized above the supercritical point (73 atm, 31°C).
 The supercritical CO2 is then depressurized keeping the temperature above 31°C.

 Supercritical CO2 extraction of an organic solvent at low temperature

-Similar to the liquid displacement method, the ethanol is this time-displaced with supercritical CO2.
+Similar to the liquid displacement method, the ethanol is this time-displaced and extracted with supercritical CO2.
 The supercritical CO2 is then depressurized keeping the temperature above 31°C.